-Kintsugi is a Japanese centuries-old knowledge of repairing broken ceramic pieces using urushi lacquer and the powdered gold.
-It is the process of taking something that is broken and, to many, now worthless and transforming it into a work of art.
+Kintsugi is a centuries-old Japanese art form of repairing broken ceramic pieces using urushi lacquer and powdered gold.
+It is the process of taking something that is broken and seemingly worthless, and transforming it into a work of art.

-The unique culture dates back to the late 14th century.
-The repairing method of using urushi lacquer on broken vessels has been practised since the Jomon period.
+Kintsugi has a long history dating back to the late 14th century.
+The method of repairing broken items using urushi lacquer has been practised since the Jomon period in Japan.

-Many excavated Jomon pottery were restored with lacquer, although the golden decoration that we know as kintsugi today was added long after in the Muromachi period (time) when the tea culture has flourished.
+Many excavated pieces of Jomon pottery have been restored with lacquer, although the golden decoration that we know as kintsugi today was added long after in the Muromachi period, when the chanoyu tea ceremony culture flourished in Japan.

 There are two main methods of kintsugi, Hon-kintsugi (genuine kintsugi) and Shin-kintsugi (new kintsugi).